RTS/C Responding to Suicide with Compassion

 Nationally, 1 in 6 youth and 1 in 25 adults have thoughts of suicide.
 In Illinois, nearly 1500 people die of suicide each year, including nearly 100 youth.
 Family, friends, and professionals in the position to intervene may be limited in their understanding of suicide and may not feel comfortable or competent to provide support.

 RTS/C will address these issues using strategies guided by compassion, cultural awareness, and centering the needs of those experiencing suicide.
-Participants will learn the scope and impacts of suicide, and risk and protective factors for suicide, including discussions of high-risk populations (youth, LGBTQ+, veterans).
-Participants will gain skills in asking and talking about suicide, risk screening, means safety, safety planning, connecting to services, and documentation.
-Teaching methods include lecture, discussion, demonstration, and guided practice.
+Participants will learn the scope and impacts of suicide, and risk and protective factors for suicide, including discussions of high-risk populations (e.g. youth, LGBTQ+ people, veterans).
+Participants will gain skills in asking and talking about suicide, risk screening, means safety, safety planning, connecting to resources, and documentation.
+Teaching methods include lecture, discussion, and guided practice.

 RTS/C is appropriate for anyone age 17 and older, including parents, college students, teachers and school staff, social workers, social service providers, coaches, mentors, and clergy.